 Institutional Members are clinics and programs in the US and around the globe that offer residential and/or intensive treatment for OCD and related disorders, are specialty outpatient clinics with a large staff dedicated to treating OCD, or offer low-cost treatment options through research studies.

-In addition to being part of the IOCDF community, there are many benefits to becoming an Institutional Member of the IOCDF including:
+In addition to helping disseminate desperately needed resources to the OCD and related disorders community, there are many benefits to becoming an Institutional Member with the IOCDF, including:

 - The identified clinic advertises itself as a facility where the primary focus is on the treatment of OCD and/or related disorders.

 Membership fees are on a sliding scale based on the size of your clinic or program, and will be determined based on the information provided on your application form.